 What is transgressive fiction?

 Transgressive fiction features characters who want to break free from society and its basic norms.
-Because of this, transgressive literature usually features a range of taboo topics.
-Protagonists might be relatable sex workers or criminals.
-They probably have a dark past.
-Stories might feature dark themes and polarizing topics like drugs, crime, rape or incest.
-Violence and obscenity on the page are the norm.
+Because of this, transgressive literature usually features a range of taboo topics, dark themes, and polarizing topics like drugs, crime, rape or incest.
+Writers use transgressive fiction to critique social norms and preconceptions, often through contentious protagonists like sex workers or criminals.

 Transgressive authors tackle these types of topics and themes head-on, in a way that really makes the reader stop and think about society and its issues.